alexisbdr/warehouse-anomaly/README.md

 gdown https://drive.google.com/uc?id=1W1NrZyu-Q6R481zwLT7m8bfaGGAwAPYd
 ```

-You will find two folders in the downloaded folder
+You will find two folders in the downloaded "data/" folder:
+* UCSD Pedestrian: Video sequences of pedestrians on a walkway
+* CUHK Avenue: Vdieo sequence of people at a subway entrance

 ### Your Own Data

+If you want to train/test the model with your own data you change the paths in config.py to your own folders.
+The data should be split into a sequence of images using ffmpeg

 ### Downloading Pre-Trained Models